SolarScorecard

 Federal Small-scale Technology Certificates (STCs)

-Every residential solar installation in Australia is eligible for STCs — upfront discounts worth $2,000–$4,500+ depending on your system size and location.
+The federal solar rebate means every residential solar installation in Australia is eligible for STCs — upfront discounts worth $2,000–$4,500+ depending on your system size and location.
 Your installer applies the discount automatically at the point of sale.
 The scheme runs until 2030, with STC values decreasing each year — so installing sooner means a bigger discount.

 Zone 1